 UKLR 7 requires transactions to be classified according to relative size and sets out rules requiring disclosure appropriate to the size of the transaction.
-Specific disclosure requirements apply for significant transactions by commercial companies and for reverse takeovers.
-For reverse takeovers, sShareholder approval is also required for reverse takeovers.
+Specific disclosure requirements apply for significant transactions by commercial companies, closed-ended investment funds (via UKLR 11.5.1R), and for reverse takeovers.
+For reverse takeovers, shareholder approval is also required.
 In that case, the enlarged entity emerging from the transaction is effectively a different business and is treated as a new applicant for listing.
-Shareholder approval is also required for significant transactions by closed-ended investment funds under UKLR 11.5.2.R.

-UKLR 7.2.11R and UKLR 7.2.15R-states that, when classifying a transaction under UKLR 7, other transactions completed in the previous 12 months must be aggregated with the one being classified in the circumstances set out in the rule (see below).
-Where the aggregated percentage ratio is 25% or more in respect of the aggregated transactions, tThe disclosure requirements in UKLR 7.3 (Significant transactions) or UKLR 7.5 (reverse takeovers) will then apply in respect of the aggregated transactions.
-UKLR 7.2.12R and UKLR 7.2.16R, respectively, explain in more detail how the disclosure requirements apply in different scensariosscenarios. as a whole.
+UKLR 7.2.11R and UKLR 7.2.15R state that, when classifying a transaction under UKLR 7, other transactions completed in the previous 12 months must be aggregated with the one being classified in the circumstances set out in the rule (see below).
+Where the aggregated percentage ratio is 25% or more in respect of the aggregated transactions, the disclosure requirements in UKLR 7.3 (Significant transactions) or UKLR 7.5 (reverse takeovers) apply.
+UKLR 7.2.12R and UKLR 7.2.16R, respectively, explain in more detail how the disclosure requirements apply in different scenarios.

 Normally, as the rules make clear, transactions only need to be aggregated in defined circumstances.
-These circumstances are set out in UKLR 7.2.11R(1)(a)-(c 3) and UKLR 7.2.15R (1)(a)-(c).
-UKLR 11.5.3R sets out additional requirements for closed-ended investment funds.
-However, UKLR 7.2.14(G) and UKLR 7.2.17G provides the FCA with scope to apply aggregation principles if necessary in circumstances other than those specified in UKLR 7.2.11R_and UKLR 7.2.15R 3 .
+These circumstances are set out in UKLR 7.2.11R (1)(a)-(c) and UKLR 7.2.15R (1)(a)-(c).
+However, UKLR 7.2.14G and UKLR 7.2.17G provide the FCA with scope to apply aggregation principles, if necessary, in circumstances other than those specified in UKLR 7.2.11R and UKLR 7.2.15R.

-We would typically rely on UKLR 7.2.14G and UKLR 7.2.17G to apply aggregation preiniples principles where we have concerns that an issuer was structuring a transaction in such a way as to avoid, under UKLR 7, the disclosure requirements for significant transactions or shareholder approval of a reverse takeover.
+We would typically rely on UKLR 7.2.14G and UKLR 7.2.17G to apply aggregation principles where we have concerns that an issuer was structuring a transaction in such a way as to avoid, under UKLR 7, the disclosure requirements for significant transactions or shareholder approval of a reverse takeover.

 The aggregation rules are necessary to close possible loopholes and anomalies.
 Without them, transactions that would otherwise be significant enough to be subject to the disclosure requirements for significant transactions or require shareholder approval could be split into a series of smaller transactions.
-This scenario is addressed in UKLR 7.2.11R(1)(a) and (b2) and UKLR 7.2.15R (1) (a) and (b).
+This scenario is addressed in UKLR 7.2.11R (1) (a) and (b) and UKLR 7.2.15R (1) (a) and (b).
 Where these circumstances apply, the transactions are required to be aggregated for classification purposes.

-UKLR 7.2.11R (1)(c $\frac{3}{2}$) and UKLR 7.2.15R (1)(c) addresses a slightly different anomaly.
-Without the aggregation rules, an acquisition of a substantial new business which leads to involvement in a significant new business activity would be subject to the significant transactions disclosure requirements or and, in the case of a reverse takeover additional shareholder approval and reverse takeover circular requirements (for closed-ended investment funds), whereas if the new business was assembled through a series of smaller third party acquisitions with the same effect, it would not.
-UKLR 7.2.11R ($\frac{3c}{a}$) and UKLR 7.2.15R ($\frac{3c}{a}$) applyies in such a case.
+UKLR 7.2.11R (1)(c) and UKLR 7.2.15R (1)(c) address a slightly different anomaly.
+Without the aggregation rules, an acquisition of a substantial new business which leads to involvement in a significant new business activity would be subject to the significant transactions disclosure requirements and, in the case of a reverse takeover additional shareholder approval and reverse takeover circular requirements, whereas if the new business was assembled through a series of smaller third party acquisitions with the same effect, it would not.
+UKLR 7.2.11R (1)(c) and UKLR 7.2.15R (1)(c) apply in such a case.